Kotlin/dataframe/docs/StardustDocs/topics/read.md

 All `readCSV` overloads support different options.
-For example, you can specify custom delimiter if it differs from `,`, charset and headers names if your CSV is missing them
+For example, you can specify custom delimiter if it differs from `,`, charset and column names if your CSV is missing them

 <!---FUN readCsvCustom-->